alirazamumtaz/resume/README.md

 _Intermediate in Computer Science (ICS)_ 2017-2019

 Technical Skills
+---

 - **Programming and Development** : C, C++, Swift , Python, Java, WordPress
 - **Frameworks:** SwiftUI, Basic Knowledge of UIKit
 - **Others:** Business Communication, Team Work, Networking, Leadership

 Professional Experience
+---

 **Fiverr.com** Lahore, Pakistan

 Fiverr is an online marketplace for freelance services.

-_Freelance Developer : Oct 2019 – Present_
+_Freelance Developer_ : Oct 2019 – Present

-_Services__:_ SwiftUI Developer • C/C++ Developer • WordPress Developer
+_Services_: SwiftUI Developer • C/C++ Developer • WordPress Developer

 **Qabil HR and Training Services (Pvt.)
 Ltd** Lahore, Pakistan

 Qabil have embarked on an expedition to overhaul the digital network and make it nifty and competent.

-_Assistant Technical Recruiter: March 2021 - November 2021_
+_Assistant Technical Recruiter_: March 2021 - November 2021

-_Responsibility__:_Reviewing CVs for different positions and creating a list of eligible candidates.
+_Responsibility_:Reviewing CVs for different positions and creating a list of eligible candidates.
 Informing about the test and scheduling Interviews.

 Projects